year: 2025

 Listening became both an act of care and a quiet gesture of resistance: a way of noticing what neglected, in-between places can offer when we pause long enough to encounter them.
 After the shared dreaming, participants engaged in creative tasks — workshops, sewing sessions, and collective letter-writing in a shared diary.
 Together, we imagined how this specific site might be reshaped through our own needs, desires, and practices of care.

-This participatory, performative installation forms part of Savka’s ongoing artistic research, which explores how situated spatial imagination can evolve into spatial practice — a practice of care, an act of resistance, and a mode of spatial critique.
-Through speculative, personal, and collective scenarios, the work opens new ways of understanding space and the relationships that shape it, while questioning dominant modes of use, representation, and governance.
-Here, space becomes a site of shared imagination, listening, and learning.
+This participatory, performative installation is part of Savka’s ongoing artistic doctoral research, which investigates how situated imagination can develop into an educational spatial practice — one that embodies care, enacts resistance, and offers a mode of spatial critique.
+Through speculative, personal, and collective scenarios, the work opens new ways of understanding space and the relationships that shape it, while challenging dominant modes of use, representation, and governance.
+The space becomes a site for shared imagination, attentive listening, and collective learning.

-The project builds on Whispers of the Valley, an interactive audio walk with performers followed by an audio story and field recordings.
-The installation also contributes to the development of an upcoming book that blends collective imagination, performative events, narrative, and ecological awareness.
+The installation also contributes to the development of an upcoming book that blends collective imagination, performative events, narratives, and ecological awareness.
 Through personal, collective, and more-than-human perspectives, the book invites readers, participants, and residents to engage with overlooked and vulnerable sites in the Nusle Valley, demonstrating how small gestures, spatial elements, imagination, and shared listening can transform the ways we perceive and read public space.